 The Model-View-Controller (MVC) architectural pattern separates an application into three main components: the model, the view, and the controller.
 The ASP.NET MVC framework provides an alternative to the ASP.NET Web Forms pattern for creating Web applications.
 The ASP.NET MVC framework is a lightweight, highly estable presentation framework that (as with Web Forms-based applications) is integrated with existing ASP.NET features, such as master pages and membership-based authentication.
 The MVC framework is defined in the System.Web.Mvc assembly.

-Model represents shape of the data and business logic.It maintains the data of The application.
+Model: Model represents shape of the data and business logic.It maintains the data of The application.
 Model objects retrieve and store model state in a database.
+Note - Model is a data and business logic.
+View: View is a user interface.
+View display data using model to the user and also enables them to modify the data.
+Note - View is a User Interface.

 Controller: